-Mr. Ye Maoxin (Committee Chairman)
+Mr. Ye Maoxin (Committee Chairman) (resigned on 26 May 2023)

 The Company recognises and embraces the benefits of having a diverse board to the quality of its performance.
 The Company adopted a board diversity policy on 28 August 2013 and revised on 27 March 2019 with the aim of setting out the approach to achieve diversity on the Board.
 In designing the Board's composition, board diversity has been considered to ensure that the Board has a balance of skills, experience and diversity of perspectives appropriate to the requirements of the Company's business.